Safety is a Shared Responsibility

 Chairlift Safety

-Skiing and snowboarding are sports that guests of all ages can enjoy.
-In order to participate, skiers and riders, including children, must ride chairlifts to access the slopes.
+Skiers and riders, including children, must ride chairlifts to access the slopes.
 Always use the chairlift restraining bar when you can do so safely.
 Sit back, hold on, look forward, and don't fool around are universal chairlift safety rules.
-Watch videos on how to ride a chairlift safely, get information on kids riding chairlifts, and more.
+Small children under 51 inches may have difficulty loading, riding, and unloading a chairlift, we encourage pairing them with an appropriate companion who can manage the restraining bar.
+Please make alternative arrangements for your little ones and enjoy your time on the slopes!

 Palisades Tahoe receives over 400" inches of snow each year on average.
 Deep snow, new snow, and variations in the snow pack create a unique set of safety hazards.
 Get the tips you need for deep snow safety, including tree well and avalanche information.